202C-Pilot/202C-Master-Course/week02.md

 ## By Friday Night

-* Engage in a discussion by replying to the responses of some of your classmates in [Class Discussion 2.][CD2]
+* Engage in a discussion by replying to the responses of your classmates in [Class Discussion 2.][CD2]
 * Go to [Writing Activity 2][WA2], read the directions, and submit part one of the activity assigned there.

 ## By Sunday Night